Science at UM [S04-ep02]: Students' Food Environment

-According to the latest survey by Fage, the leading student union, 20% of students do not eat enough and skip an average of 3.5 meals per week.
+According to the latest survey by FAGE, the leading student union, 20% of students do not eat enough and skip an average of 3.5 meals per week.
 Thirty-four percent of them believe they have an unbalanced diet, characterized by the consumption of fatty and sugary foods.
 Their age group is also the most affected by the rise in obesity.
-Covid brought food insecurity to the attention of the general public, prompting the development of initiatives such as the Crous's €1 meals, which have since been made permanent for students receiving grants.
+This food insecurity was brought to the public’s attention by the Covid pandemic, prompting the development of initiatives such as the Crous’s €1 meals, which have since been made permanent for students receiving financial aid.
 And yet this insecurity is nothing new.

-Preparing this topic brought back memories of my student years.
-The tram rides to La Paillade to do my weekly shopping in what was, at the time, the only affordable supermarket available.
-The one belonging to my photographer friend, whose job was to immortalize the contents of students' refrigerators.
-Her photos took us from Alice's fridge, which revealed a diet consisting exclusively of spaghetti and olive oil, to the rancid smells emanating from Ivan's fridge, who was adept at scavenging supermarket trash cans, at the cost of a minor quarterly food poisoning.
-Then there was Caroline and her organic vegetable juices bought at full price at the Biocoop in the city center.
-Not to mention Yann, a brilliant student who was always in a hurry, eating ready-made meals or sandwiches bought on the go.
+As I was preparing this piece, memories of my college days came flooding back.
+The tram rides to La Paillade to stock up on groceries for the week at what was, at the time, the only affordable supermarket around.
+The one run by that photographer friend of mine whose job was to capture the contents of students’ fridges.
+Through her photos, we moved from Alice’s fridge—whose contents revealed a diet consisting exclusively of spaghetti and olive oil—to the rancid smells wafting from Ivan’s, a fan of scavenging through supermarket trash cans, at the cost of a minor bout of food poisoning every three months.
+Then there was Caroline and her organic vegetable juices, bought at full price at the Biocoop in downtown.
+Not to mention Yann, a brilliant student who was always in a hurry, living off ready-made meals or sandwiches bought on the go.

-In the second part of the program, we return to recharge our batteries at the Balard chemistry center with Sara Cavaliere.
-She gives us a tour of theICGM's fuel cell and electrolysis platform.
+In the second half of the program, we head back to the Balard Chemistry Hub with Sara Cavaliere to recharge our batteries.
+She gives us a tour of theICGM’s fuel cell and electrolysis platform.
 Here, energy is converted and stored using hydrogen.
-These fuel cells are already used in some cars and could be extended to other areas of mobility such as air transport.
+These fuel cells are already being used in some cars and could be expanded to other mobility sectors, such as air travel.

-Finally, Marie Péquignot, Operations Director at Genopolys, presents the Mediterranean Night for Female Researchers, which will take place on Friday, May 27, from 4:30 p.m. to 10:30 p.m. at Lycée Joffre.
+Finally, Marie Péquignot, Genopolys’s Chief Operating Officer, introduces us to the Mediterranean Night of Women Researchers, which will take place on Friday, the 27th, from 4:30 p.m. to 10:30 p.m. at Lycée Joffre.

 Co-production: Divergence FM / University of Montpellier